 - Where can you find the IP Block List?
-Log into your DSM, double click on Security, then go to Account where, under Auto Block, you’ll see the Allow/Block List.
+Log into your DSM, double click on Security, then go to the Protection tab where, under Auto Block, you’ll see the Allow/Block List.
 If you’ll click on Allow/Block List, a window will appear and contain an Allow List and a Block List.
 The Block List is where you block malicious IPs.

 - What is the purpose of the Synology IP Block List?
 It says right above the Allow/Block List: “Create and manage an allow list to add IP addresses that you trust, or a block list to prevent certain IP addresses from logging in.”
 The Allow List should include IPs you know are safe and are allowed to access your device/system, such as the IPs you use to log into your DSM.
 The Block List should contain IPs that have unsuccessfully attempted to log into your DSM with the purpose of producing damage, stealing personal or sensitive information and other malicious purposes.